 Compared to the rest of the country, citizens of Denton spend much less time in their cars: on average, their commute to work is only 17.84 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Denton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Denton does not have a public transit system used by locals to get to and from work.

-In terms of college education, Denton is nearly on par with the US average for all cities of 21.84%: 19.15% of adults 25 and older in Denton have a bachelor's degree or advanced degree.
+The percentage of adults in Denton who are college-educated is close to the national average for all communities of 21.84%: 19.15% of the adults in Denton have a bachelor's degree or advanced degree.

 The per capita income in Denton in 2022 was $29,886, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $119,544 for a family of four.
 However, Denton contains both very wealthy and poor people as well.